luismasuelli/y402/python/README.md

     // The uuid of the payment.
     'id': 'dce92a17-63c5-468e-8d5b-d5fd08b79d63',

     // The version of the protocol.
+So far, only the first
+    // version of the protocol is supported.
     'version': 1,

     // The identity / taxonomy of the involved resource.